haskell-game/tiny-games-hs/README.md

 If you don't have bash, cd into each game's directory and try running the game's .hs file.
 If that fails, look for running clues in that file or a nearby readme or the play script.

+Additionally, you can also run `./play {game_name} --help` to view its source code and README if available.

 ## Development

 ### Runnability tips